ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

   </TabItem>
   <TabItem value="creator" label="Creator">

-  This step is not needed and you can move on to [Step 3](#step-3-create-the-dkg-configuration-file-and-distribute-it-to-cluster-operators).
+  This step is not needed, you can move on to [Step 3](#step-3-create-the-dkg-configuration-file-and-distribute-it-to-cluster-operators).

   </TabItem>
 </Tabs>